mohannamburu18/instagram_feednew/README.md

 likes	INTEGER
 creator_id	TEXT
 created_at	TIMESTAMP
-7. AI Collaboration Log
+Ⅶ. AI Collaboration Log 🤖

 AI Tools Used
     • ChatGPT
     • Claude
     • Gemini

-How AI Helped (3–5 points)
+How AI Helped 🧠
     • Gemini helped with overall UI and feed design inspiration
     • ChatGPT assisted with deployment and environment setup
     • Suggested state management for like and save toggles
     • Helped debug CORS and deployment issues
     • Improved component structure and code readability

-Example Prompt
+Example Prompt 💬
     Create a React Instagram-style feed with a grid of posts and a fullscreen post viewer with next/previous navigation.

     My posts are not loading on Vercel and API requests are pending forever.
 Can you help debug frontend vs backend?

-Example Correction
+Example Correction 🛠️

 Problem
     PostViewer opened but: